Timothy Mellon: Politics

-Views and controversial autobiography
+Views and autobiography

 Mellon is a Republican, though in the past he supported and donated to liberal causes.
 He voted for President Lyndon B. Johnson, George McGovern, and Jimmy Carter before becoming a Republican during Ronald Reagan's presidency.

 He is a supporter of President Donald Trump.
 He is anti-tax and anti-union.
 He has criticized teacher unions and the introduction of women studies, LGBT studies, and African American studies into higher education.
 He was a listener of Rush Limbaugh.

 Mellon faced media attention after comments describing his political views in his 2015 self-published autobiography "panam.captain" came to light.
 In it, he calls social safety net programs "slavery Redux" and those receiving benefits "slaves of a new master, Uncle Sam".
 He also writes that black people became "even more belligerent" after social programs expanded in the 1960s and '70s.
 Mellon defended his comments in the book and did not apologize.